Your membership has expired

 Photo: Kia Photo: Kia

-The wide, horizontal display combines large instrument and infotainment screens.
-Physical buttons are minimal, aside from those affixed to the steering wheel.
+The wide, horizontal display combines an available 12.3-inch instrument screen and 12.3-inch infotainment screen.
+Physical buttons are at a minimum, aside from those affixed to the steering wheel.
+Wireless Android Auto and Apple CarPlay are standard, as is an AI-powered voice assistant.
+A 14-speaker Meridian stereo system, including a subwoofer, is available.

 The cabin features upscale touches, like accent lighting, twin phone charging mats, and seating surfaces with embossed lines and various flourishes.
 The SXP has a head-up display, contrasting leather upholstery, powered second-row seats, and other comfort features.